 Elephant-friendly tour operators announced in the Netherlands

 Great news for elephants on World Elephant Day!
 Several key Dutch tour operators have announced that they will no longer be offering elephant rides and shows with travel packages.
-Instead, they will offer compassionate alternatives to travelers.
+Instead, they will offer compassionate alternatives to travellers.

 Elephants in tourism are often captured from the wild or born from parents who were caught in the wild.
 They are not domesticated, but wild animals in captivity that need to be tamed and trained in order to be used for rides and shows.
 This is a process that all elephants must undergo, whether they’re born in captivity or captured from the wild.